-As the Chairman of the Supervisory Committee, I speak on behalf of the Committee members when I say it has been our pleasure to serve you in 2016.
-The Committee will continue to work diligently in 2017 to ensure the credit union remains a safe and sound institution.
+As the Chairman of the Supervisory Committee, I speak on behalf of the Committee members when I say it has been our pleasure to serve you in 2017.
+We will work diligently to ensure the credit union remains a safe and sound institution throughout 2018.

 Erik M. Kupka, Chair

 Statement of Financial Condition as of December 31, 2017

 (Net after Allowance for Loan Loss)